Is your lead nurturing plan working?

 Every additional form field decreases conversion rates by 11%.

 Once you’ve qualified the leads you’re gathering with a bit of info; you can start to create a sequence designed to engage them.
-You want to take someone from knowing the basics about your product and services to understanding exactly who you are.
+You want to take someone from knowing the basics about your product and services to understand exactly who you are.

 The best way to do that?